Sustainability

 Training

-We provide our employees with the best possible support through internal training, for example by offering regular English classes that help to break down language barriers.
-Our Swiss chef introduces local staff to European cuisine and shows them how to combine modern Mediterranean and Cape Verdean cuisine.
+We provide our employees with the best possible support through internal training courses at their workplace.
+We also offer regular English courses, which help to break down language barriers.
+Our local kitchen team receives ongoing training and further education from professional supervisors to combine modern Mediterranean and Cape Verdean cuisine to create a culinary experience of the highest standard for our guests.

 Freshly caught fish